gengstrand/clojure-news-feed/README.md

 ### mobile/feed

-A cross mobile platform GUI for the news feed micro-service that uses the Ionic Framework.
+A cross mobile platform GUI for the news feed microservice that uses the Ionic Framework.

 ## License